 In the last 20 years, the health care system has greatly improved addiction treatment.
 Several state and federal efforts have made guidelines for what evidence-based practice (EBP) should and must include.
 However, you might not know the term if it’s your first time looking for rehab.
 Having more info can help you choose a drug and alcohol rehab center that offers the services that will work best for you or your loved one.

-If you are looking for rehab programs for yourself or a loved one, call 866.957.7885 to speak with an addiction specialist in Texas.
+If you are looking for addiction treatment therapy for yourself or a loved one, call 866.957.7885 to speak with an addiction specialist in Texas.

 What Does Evidence-Based Practice Mean?